 The ERM calculation splits each claim in a particular policy-year between the amounts above and below $5,000.
 The amounts below are known as the primary losses; the amounts above as excess losses and the $5,000 amount itself is referred to as the primary/excess split point.

 The purpose of splitting each claim for the ERM is to tabulate primary losses and excess losses separately as measures of frequency and severity, respectively.
-Under the split approach to ERM calculation, primary losses receive full weighting in the formula, while excess losses receive only partial weight.
+Under the split approach to ERM calculation, primary losses receive full weighting in the formula, while excess losses receive only partial weight click at this page.

 - Year 1: The split point will initially be increased to $10,000 to become effective with each state’s approved rate/loss cost filing on or after January 1, 2013.